top of page

 Good news for Dunsmuir and travelers on I-5 …

 Across the country and the state, beautiful older highway bridges are falling apart, and being replaced by modern plain-looking bridges.
-Luckily for Dunsmuir, Caltrans found the money and has figured out a way to keep the graceful arches of the I-5 bridge over the Sacramento River, and extend the life of this beautiful bridge for us to enjoy.
+Luckily for Dunsmuir, Caltrans found the money and figured out a way to keep the graceful arches of the I-5 bridge over the Sacramento River, and extend the life of this beautiful bridge for us to enjoy.

 bottom of page